symfony/symfony-docs/testing.rst

 Test Assertions Defined by Symfony
 ----------------------------------

-If your tests are based on PHPUnit, you can use any `PHPUnit Assertion`_ in your tests.
+If your tests are based on PHPUnit, you can use any `PHPUnit assertion`_ in your tests.
 Symfony also provides many additional assertions.

 Response Assertions